BrianLevin/READ-ME-Generator/README.md

 ## usage
 ```
-That this README was completely generated using node.js
+That this README was generated using node.js
 ```

 ## contributing

- The user needs to  fork the repo and then clone it locally
+That they can contribuate anyway they see fit

 ## license